apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Study reveals which style of drinking is the most likely to cause liver disease**
+**Google moves to end geofence warrants, a surveillance problem it largely created**

-You can read more about it [here](https://nypost.com/2023/12/16/lifestyle/study-findings-about-binge-drinking/).
+You can read more about it [here](https://techcrunch.com/2023/12/16/google-geofence-warrants-law-enforcement-privacy/).

 ## Requirements
 - Python 3.8